JoshGlazebrook/socks/README.md

     command: 'connect'  // This defaults to connect, so it's optional if you're not using BIND or Associate.
 };

-SocksFactory.createConnection(options, function(err, socket, info) {
+SocksClient.createConnection(options, function(err, socket, info) {
     if (err)
         console.log(err);
     else {